 Registration of your freemover stay abroad in the Diploma Supplement

 In addition to the programs of the TUM Global & Alumni Office, you may also choose to organize your stay abroad on your own.
 Freemover stays include study semesters, stays for thesis or dissertation completion as well as study trips and internships.
-Please ensure that you have your independently arranged stay entered in the Diploma Supplement by the Global & Alumni Office well in advance.
+Before applying for your final academic documents, make sure your self-organized stay has been entered in your Diploma Supplement by the Global & Alumni Office.

 Requirements for entry in your Diploma Supplement

-- Registration of the self-organized stay in MoveOn
+- Register your self-organized stay in MoveOn - after returning from abroad.

-- Please select the form: Outgoing - Registration other mobilities (free mover and other programs)
+- Use this link: Outgoing - Registration other mobilities (free mover and other programs) to access the form.

-- The Confirmation of Stay must contain the following information:
+- The Confirmation of Stay must include the following information:

-- Name and country of the institution visited
+- Name and country of the host institution

 Information on entry in your Diploma Supplement